Overview on APEDA Registration

 In case of Accredited Certification Bodies

-Where after receiving delegation, an Accredited Certification Body is found to have deliberately provided any false or misleading information or document. *Here, ACB refers to Accredited Certification Body.
+Where after receiving delegation, an Accredited Certification Body is found to have deliberately provided any false or misleading information or necessary paper. *Here, ACB refers to Accredited Certification Body.

 Penalty for Non-compliance